dani-mezo/autopilot/README.md

 executing the actions.

 To run the application in _Autopilot mode_:
-> python autopilot.py
+> python autopilot.py --target wazsi
+This will execute the actions stored in _./config/actions_wazsi.txt_

-*Note:* the execution can be paused and resumed by pressing 'Pause'.
-Right after the application is started the execution will be paused, in order to provide the possibility to get the GUI in position.
+*Note:* the execution can be paused and resumed by pressing 'Pause' and ended by pressing 'Esc'.

 ### Recording mode
 Actions can be recorded using the _Recording mode_.
 When enabled, the application starts to listen.